-Can the Peleton formula work for weight training?
+Can the Peloton formula work for weight training?

 Right now, Tonal is still rather light on programming, but it has potential.
 The company has plans not just to expand its content, but to send you your data as well.
 In particular, Tonal hopes to connect its services to fitness apps like Fitbit.
 And yes, there's an API for developers who want to hook their apps into the system.
 Tonal also wants to add programs that accommodate various events in your life, like injury and hopefully pregnancy.

 They have some time to work on it, at least: Tonal is only available in the San Francisco area right now, with a showroom and delivery service that includes white-glove installation for $250.
-A nationwide launch is planned for next year, though, at which point we'll see if there's a market for the "Peleton of weight lifting."
+A nationwide launch is planned for next year, though, at which point we'll see if there's a market for the "Peloton of weight lifting."